 LM-85 is an Illuminating Engineering Society (IES) approved method for the Electrical and Photometric Measurements of High Power LEDs.
 The Commission Internationale de L’Eclairage (CIE) has a similar method named TC2-063.
 LM-85 focuses on the special needs related to getting light measurements for high power LEDs that require heat sinks for their normal operation.
-White LEDs and single color LEDs are included.
+White LEDs, UV LEDs and single color LEDs are included.

 - Single Pulse